 True to its brand name, Bruvik offers high-quality timepieces.
 Primarily, they are Swiss-made, quite sporty yet very classy.
 Currently, it features six collections: Black Gold II, Svalbard, Lady Ceramic, Pulpit Rock, Arctic Ocean, and Fjord.
 Each one is inspired by a particular aspect of Norwegian nature.

-Translated as “the racing way of life” in Latin, Cursus Victus was established by Torgeir Sanders in 2015 mainly through a Kickstarter project.
+Translated as “the racing way of life” in Latin, Cursus Victus was established by Torgeir Sanders in 2015.
+Like many upcoming brands, they’ve launched their watches via crowdsourcing, mainly through a Kickstarter project.
 Its first featured watch is the CMXI that was designed after classic sports cars.

 Since then, the brand made it its mission to produce premium quality timepieces that will look great with classic cars.
 Although the watches are assembled in Hong Kong, they are all carefully designed locally in Norway.